gruzdev-as/Hackathon-Object-Detection-in-Images/README.md

 - Properly design a git repository: attach a `requirements.txt` file so I can install the necessary libraries and include a `README.MD` file with the description of your solution.

 2. **Submission**:
-- Send a link to your git repository to [mail](gruzdev-as@yandex.ru) before **April 27, 2025, 23:59 Moscow time** (don't forget to open the repository.
+- Send a link to your git repository to the [gruzdev-as@yandex.ru](gruzdev-as@yandex.ru) before **April 27, 2025, 23:59 Moscow time** (don't forget to open the repository.
 It's better to open it just before the deadline.
 Commits after the deadline won't be taken into account)

 ## Evaluation
 **Metric**: